 Visa Information for South Africans

 The best way to get a UAE Visa is through Emirates.
-This service is only available to passengers with a confirmed Emirates booking where an Emirates eticket has already been issued and the flight itinerary already includes the desired time in Dubai.
-Alternatively, travelers can apply for a UAE visa through VFS Global Website.
+This service is only available to passengers with confirmed Emirates booking where an Emirates e-ticket has been issued and the flight itinerary includes Dubai.
+Alternatively, travelers can apply for a UAE Visa through VFS Global Website.

 Dubai makes a great place for shopping, partying, sunbathing, fine dining and sporting events.
 As said by many, It is indeed a city of superlatives: for the fastest, biggest, tallest, largest and highest.
 If you’re having a vacation coming up or you’re just thinking of a family trip with your friends or family, you should take Dubai into consideration.